Ryan Garko: Texas Rangers

 On April 1, Garko was claimed by the Texas Rangers.
 As a result of his signing, the Rangers optioned Max Ramírez to the Triple-A Oklahoma City RedHawks to make room for Garko on the 25-man roster.
 The Rangers had shown interest in Garko at the trade deadline in 2009, however, no transaction ever formed and he was sent to the San Francisco Giants.
 On May 13, The Dallas Morning News reporter Evan Grant reported that the Rangers intended to option Garko to the minor leagues and later place him on outright waivers when outfielder Nelson Cruz was activated from the disabled list, although no transaction was official at the time of the report.
 Later that day, the Rangers officially optioned Garko to Triple-A Oklahoma City and placed him on waivers after Cruz was activated from the disabled list.
 On May 13, he cleared waivers and was outrighted to Triple-A Oklahoma City, which removed him from the Rangers' 40-man roster.
 Garko hit his first home run of the season, a grand slam, with the RedHawks against the Triple-A Portland Beavers on May 21.
-However, with Oklahoma City in 2010, Garko batted only .235 with twelve home runs.
+With Oklahoma City in 2010, Garko batted only .235 with 12 home runs and 48 RBI in 93 games.
 He became a free agent at the end of the season.

 Samsung Lions

-On December 10, Garko signed a one-year deal with the Samsung Lions of the Korea Baseball Organization.
+On December 10, 2010, Garko signed a one-year deal with the Samsung Lions of the Korea Baseball Organization.
 Due to injury, he was released on July 12.
+Garko batted .243 with a home run and 28 RBI in 58 games with the Lions.

 Later career

-Garko signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball in March 2012.
+Garko signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball in 2012.
 He led the league in OPS and placing among the league leaders in batting average before getting signed to a minor league contract by the Tampa Bay Rays on May 14.
 Garko spent the rest of the season playing for the Double-A Montgomery Biscuits of the Southern League, batting .297 with 68 hits, eight home runs, and 40 RBI in 61 games.
 On November 3, he became a free agent.

 On January 30, 2013, Garko signed a minor league contract with the Colorado Rockies.
 He was released before the season on March 23.

 Coaching career

-After his playing career ended, he joined the coaching staff at Stanford University, a position he held through the 2014 season.
+After his playing career ended, Garko joined the coaching staff at Stanford University, a position he held through the 2014 season.

 Garko was named as the manager of the Double-A Tulsa Drillers of the Texas League, a Los Angeles Dodgers affiliate for the 2016 season.
 On July 23, 2017, Garko resigned from the Drillers to take on a new job as head baseball coach at University of the Pacific.
 On January 8, 2020, Garko stepped down as the head coach at Pacific to join the Los Angeles Angels coaching staff.
 Garko spent two seasons with the Angels, working as a coaching assistant and instant replay coordinator.